Overview of Drumglass Park

 Disposable barbecues

-You cannot use a disposable barbecue in our parks.
+You must not use a disposable barbecue in our parks.

 Park opening times